manussekhar/German_Notes/Alphabets/W.md

 Würstel = sausage
 wer = who
 wie = how
-wie gehts = how is ot going
+wie gehts = how is it going